Ocracoke Things To Do

 - (252) 928-0090

 Ocracoke Island Golf Carts, with the red bulls eye logo, offers a perfect way to get the most out of your stay on the island.
-Park the family travel vehicle and switch to a small, economical and easy to drive electric golf cart.
-Touring, shopping and dining out become less of a hassle with the small footprint of the cart.
-Easy to access for all ages and fun at a slower pace, the open air design brings a more personal quality to your experience on Ocracoke.
-Island Golf Carts are easy to find near both entrances to the village and with parking areas for day trippers to leave the gas guzzlers behind.
-Rental can be done on site at either the satellite location next door to Howards Pub or at the main office located across from The Anchorage Inn and Marina.
-Reservations are always the better choice during the summer busy season.
-They have a large fleet of 2-, 4- and 6-passenger golf carts for rent with hourly, daily and weekly rates.
+Park your car and explore the village in a small, economical and easy to drive electric golf cart.
+Sightseeing, shopping and dining out become less of a hassle with the small footprint and easy parking.
+Easy to access for all ages and fun at a slower pace, the open air design brings a more personal experience on Ocracoke.
+Island Golf Carts are easy to find near the NPS parking lot at the south end of the village with parking areas to leave the gas guzzlers behind.
+Rental can be done on-site at the office located across from The Anchorage Inn and Marina, or you can call them for pick-up and delivery.
+Reservations are always the better choice during the busy summer season.
+They have a large fleet of 4-, 6- and 8-passenger carts for rent with hourly, daily and weekly rates.
 Remember: Golf carts are for use only in the village, not on the bike path, highway or beach.

 - 486 Irvin Garrish Highway